KyroSx/observatorio_etl/README.md

 ## Open Data 🔓

-We are using a huge CSV file and open data provided by the Brazil Government.
+We are using a huge CSV open data file provided by the Brazil Government.
 The data is from an education program called FUNDEB.
 It contains all values received by all Brazilian cities in every month since 2007.

 ## How to use 🧭